Ceelog/phpdoc-en/src/language/namespaces/importing.md

 the ability of unix-based filesystems to create symbolic links to a file or to a directory.

-All versions of PHP that support namespaces support three kinds of aliasing or importing: aliasing a class name, aliasing an interface name, and aliasing a namespace name.
-PHP 5.6+ also allows aliasing or importing function and constant names.
+PHP can alias(/import) constants, functions, classes, interfaces, and namespaces.

-In PHP, aliasing is accomplished with the *use* operator.
+Aliasing is accomplished with the *use* operator.
 Here is an example showing all 5 kinds of importing:

 **Example \#1 importing/aliasing with the use operator**